When to Use Flat Fee vs. Hourly Billing at Your Firm

 Understanding Flat Fee Billing and Hourly Rates

-The primary difference between flat fee and hourly billing lies in their predictability and their reflection of work complexity.
+The primary difference between flat fee and hourly billing lies in their pricing model, predictability, and their reflection of work complexity.

 Flat Fee Billing